Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Pure C++ Benchmarks

-If you caught that, it takes about 23s in Python, and 100ms in C++!
-In this Never Ending Story, we have to find a way to parse the raw Protobuf payloads in Python using the C++ library libprotobuf.so.
-In the interest of time, I’ll use subprocess.Popen and communicate with the C++ protoc binary directly (since raw decoding is not supported in Python anyway).
+If you caught that, it takes about 23 s in Python and 100 ms in C++!
+In this never-ending story, I need a way to parse the raw Protobuf payloads in Python using the C++ library libprotobuf.so.
+In the interest of time, I’ll use subprocess.Popen and communicate with the C++ protoc binary directly (since raw decoding isn’t supported in Python anyway).

 Top ↩